top of page

 Choosing options is an exciting process, though a little daunting.
 This page provides an overview to our curriculum for the remaining three years of your child’s time with us.

-Nearly all pupils will take GCSE English Language and Literature in our school as part of their core provision.
+Throughout Years 9 to 11, pupils will continue to study the core subjects of English, Maths and Science and from Year 10 their learning will focus on the GCSE syllabi and a choice of either Double or Triple Science.
+Pupils will take GCSE English Language and Literature in our school as part of their core provision.
 Pupils must take part in core PE and the majority of pupils will continue to study a language.
-Beyond these compulsory aspects, pupils then have a choice of subjects they would like to study.
-It is important that pupils make informed decisions and so our option process gives plenty of opportunities for you to meet with colleagues and reflect on the options available.
+Beyond these compulsory aspects, pupils can then express a preference of subjects they would like to study to GCSE, timetable permitting.
+It is important that pupils make informed decisions and so our option process gives plenty of opportunities for parents/carers to meet with colleagues and reflect on the options available.
+Our core provision is designed to enable pupils to undertake post-16 opportunities, subject to achieving the minimum grade entry requirements as specified by those providers.

-Year 9 – Choices
+Year 9 Choices

-Year 10 and 11 – GCSE options
+Year 10 GCSE Options

 The Foundation Choices